SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 - Split the input string (by space) and create an array of words
 - Create a random number generator - an object rnd of type Random
-- In a for-loop exchange each number at positions 0, 1, …, words.Length-1 by a number at random position.
+- In a for-loop exchange each number at positions 0, 1, …, words.Length-1 by a number at random position

 To generate a random number in range use rnd.nextInt(words.length)